top of page

 34) Knowledge that a prophetic year is 360 days

-36) Knowledge of the meaning of the nations comprising the Daniel 2 statue
+38) Knowledge of the identity of the nations that constitute the Daniel 2 statue

-37) The four beasts of Dan 7 are the same four world ruling empires of the statue of Dan 2
+39) The four beasts of Daniel 7 are the same four world ruling empires of the statue of Daniel 2

-38) The "little horn" of Dan 7 is the Papacy
+40) The "little horn" of Daniel 7 is the Papacy

-Most of these beliefs and practices, taught by HWA, can be found in "A History of the True Religion" by Andrew Dugger and Clarence Dodd.
+These beliefs and practices were all taught by HWA, and most of them can also be found in "A History of the True Religion" by Andrew Dugger and Clarence Dodd, ministers of the COG7.

 Click here to read "A History of the True Religion" by Andrew Dugger and Clarence Dodd.

-(Please note that the author of this website does not agree fully with two of the above listed beliefs.
-I believe in a somewhat different interpretation of the Mark of the Beast, i.e. that it is Sabbath breaking, rather than Sunday keeping.
-See the page "REV 13 - THE BEAST" for more on this.
+(Please note that the author of this website does not agree with three of the above listed beliefs.
+I do not believe that the reference to the middle of a week in Daniel 9:27 applies to the day of Christ's death, but rather to the middle year of the 70th "week" of the Seventy Week Prophecy.
+See the page "FULFILLED PROPHECIES" for an explanation of this.
+I also believe in a somewhat different interpretation of the Mark of the Beast, i.e. that it is Sabbath breaking, rather than merely Sunday keeping.
+See the page "REVELATION 13 - THE BEAST" for more about this.
 I also believe in a significantly different interpretation of the Daniel 2/Daniel 7 "Beast" powers, i.e. that the third beast is Greco-Rome, and the fourth beast is Islam.
-See the page "DAN 2 - INTERPRETATION ERRORS" for a thorough explanation.)
+See the page "DANIEL 2 - INTERPRETATION ERRORS" for a thorough explanation.)

-Although HWA claimed that the brethren he associated with in the COG7 did not accept the Holy Days, the "Sabbath Sentinel" magazine of September 1988 makes two startling statements on this topic (both on page 8):
+It was claimed by HWA that the brethren he associated with in the COG7 did not accept the annual holy days, however the "Sabbath Sentinel" magazine of September 1988 makes two startling statements on page 8 that refute this:

-The then well known doctrine of British Israelism, with a variety of different explanations, was accepted by numbers of brethren, including G. G. Rupert.
-This doctrine had been around for a long time, and was already known to King James I of England, of King James Bible fame, who believed that as King of England he had been made King of Israel, and had coins minted alluding to this.
+The then well-known doctrine of British Israelism, with a variety of explanations, was likewise accepted by a number of ministers, including G. G. Rupert and D. Paul Ziegler.
+This doctrine had been around for a long time, and was already known to King James I of England, of King James Bible fame, who believed that as King of England he had been made King of Israel, and even had coins minted alluding to this.
 British Israel views were at various times published in the COG7 newspaper, the "Bible Advocate", even though these beliefs were not taught by the majority of ministers.
 Church doctrines and beliefs were then not as strictly and centrally controlled as they are today.

-When we read the parallel account in Mk 9:12, "Elijah does come first, and restores all things.
+Also, when we read the parallel account in Mark 9:12: "Elijah does come first, and restores all things.
 Why then is it written that the Son of Man must suffer much and be rejected?"
-(NIV), it is seen that the "Elijah" who restores all things appears before Christ's suffering.
+(NIV), we can see that the "Elijah" who restores all things appears before Christ's suffering.
 This suffering occurred, of course, at Christ's first coming.
 When He returns, He does so in power and glory, not again to suffer.

-John the Baptist restored true religion to the land of Israel.
+John the Baptist restored true religion to the land of Israel, turning the hearts of many people back to God.

-When Jesus Christ began to preach, the Scriptures tell us that "the people heard Him gladly" (Mk 12:37).
-The people said that "All things this man (John) spoke of Him (Christ) were true" (Jn 10:41).
+When Jesus Christ began to preach, the Scriptures tell us that "the people heard Him gladly" (Mk 12:37) and that "All things this man (John) spoke of Him (Christ) were true" (Jn 10:41).

 Why did the common people respond in this way?
-Because John the Baptist had prepared them, presenting the truth of God to them with such sincerity that they were moved to repentance, thus preparing them to receive their Messiah.
+Because John the Baptist had prepared them, presenting the truth of God to them with such clarity that they were moved to repentance, and thus greatly motivated to receive their Messiah.

-Over the centuries after the Jews returned to the Holy Land from the Babylonian captivity, much of God's truth had become distorted and misapplied.
-The Jewish religious leaders were heavily criticised by both John and Christ for turning God's true religion into one governed by "the tradition of men" (Mark 7:7).
-It was this significant departure from correct understanding and practice that John came to address.
+Throughout the centuries after the Jews' return to the Holy Land from Babylonian captivity, much of God's truth had become distorted and misapplied.
+The Jewish religious leaders were heavily criticised by both John and Christ for turning God's true religion into one focused only on physical rituals and compromised by "the tradition of men" (Mk 7:8).
+It was this significant departure from correct understanding and practice that John was sent to address.

-John the Baptist was given the holy spirit from his mother's womb.
-This the Scriptures show is a very rare thing.
-A very special work must be expected from such a person.
+John the Baptist was given the holy spirit from his mother's womb (Lk 1:15).
+This is a very rare thing.
+A very special work is to be expected from such a person.

-It is said that the man who had the holy spirit from the womb "restored nothing", but he who did not have the holy spirit from the womb supposedly "restored all things".
+It is claimed that the man who had the holy spirit from the womb "restored nothing", but he who did not have the holy spirit from the womb "restored all things".

 If Herbert Armstrong's restoration work was greater than John the Baptist's, why didn't he have the holy spirit from the womb?

-A big part of the misunderstanding can be attributed to a misinterpretation of the timing of the prophecy in Mal 4:5-6: "Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the Lord.
+A big part of the problem has been a misunderstanding of the prophecy in Malachi 4:5-6: "Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the Lord.
 And he will turn the hearts of the fathers to the children, and the hearts of the children to their fathers, lest I come and strike the earth with a curse".

-Unfortunately, the phrase "day of the Lord" has been explained, in the final era of the Church, as being solely applicable to the time of Christ's second coming.
-A closer examination of the usage of this phrase in Scripture however, shows that it is used to describe a variety of occasions where God intervenes in Israel's affairs in a major way.
+The "Elijah" mentioned in this passage clearly refers to John the Baptist, and was understood that way by Christ.
+Unfortunately, however, the phrase "day of the Lord" has been explained, in the final era of the Church, as being solely applicable to the time of Christ's second coming.
+A close examination of this phrase in Scripture, however, shows that it is used for a variety of occasions when God intervenes in the affairs of mankind in a major way.

-Look for example at the book of Joel.
-The phrase "day of the Lord" is found five times in Joel.
-None of these apply to the time of Christ's return.
-The book of Joel begins before Judah's first captivity.
-In Joel 1:6 it says that a nation compared to a "lion" is going to devour the land.
-Notice that Dan 7:4 compares the first "beast" power to a lion.
+Look, for example, at the book of Joel, where the phrase "day of the Lord" occurs five times without any of them applying to the time of Christ's return.
+This book was written before Judah went into captivity.
+In Joel 1:6 it says that a "lion" is going to devour the land.
+Daniel 7:4 compares the first "beast" power to a lion.
 Elsewhere in Daniel this power is identified as Babylon.
-Joel describes the conquest of his people by this "lion" as a "day of the Lord" in Joel 1:15, 2:1 and 2:11.
-It should not surprise us that Joel uses this phrase to describe this event, because Jeremiah does the same thing in Lamentations 2:22, calling it "the day of the Lord's anger".
+Joel describes this conquest of his people as a "day of the Lord" in Joel 1:15, 2:1 and 2:11.
+It should not surprise us that Joel uses this phrase, because Jeremiah does the same thing in Lamentations 2:22, referring to it as "the day of the Lord's anger".
 Jeremiah personally witnessed the fall of Jerusalem to the Babylonians and describes it graphically in that book.
+Likewise, Zephaniah speaks at length of this Babylonian conquest, calling it a "day of the Lord".
+Obadiah refers to it by this term as well.

-In Joel 2, God shows that a remnant of the Jews is brought back from Babylon to Israel.
-In Joel 2:28-29 we get a chronological marker, referring to the time of Christ's first coming and the establishment of the Church.
-Joel 2:28 is quoted in Acts 2:16-18 in regard to the pouring out of God's spirit.
-Most of the Jews however, would reject Christ and so Joel 2:31 predicts another "day of the Lord".
+In Joel 2, God shows that a remnant of the Jews is to be brought back from Babylon to Israel.
+In Joel 2:28-29 we are given a chronological marker, referring to the time of Christ's first coming and the establishment of the Church: Joel 2:28 is quoted in Acts 2:16-18 with regard to the pouring out of God's spirit.
+Most of the Jews, however, would reject Christ and so Joel 2:31 predicts another "day of the Lord".
 This came in the form of the 70AD destruction of Jerusalem.
-This is the same "day of the Lord" mentioned in Mal 4:5-6, which involved striking the "earth" of Israel with utter destruction.
+This is the same "day of the Lord" prophesied in Malachi 4:5-6, which would involve striking the "earth" of Israel with utter destruction.
+It is also referred to in I Thessalonians 5:2 and II Peter 3:10.

-In Joel 3:1, the restoration of the Jews is foretold after their 2520 years of punishment has ended.
+Joel 3:1 predicts the restoration of the Jews after their 2520 years of punishment has ended.
 God says that He will "bring back the captives of Judah and Jerusalem" and they will never again be uprooted from their land (Amos 9:15).
-This event is again called a "day of the Lord" in Joel 3:14, encompassing the Holocaust and WWII, after which the Jews were liberated from their oppressors and were able to return to the Holy Land.
+This event is again called a "day of the Lord" in Joel 3:14, encompassing WW2 and the Holocaust, after which the Jews were liberated from their oppressors and were able to return to the Holy Land.
+This "day of the Lord" is also referred to in Zechariah 14:1.

-So in Joel we see the phrase "day of the Lord" used five times, without once referring to Christ's return.
-The misinterpretation of Mal 4:5-6 by the Churches of God regarding a supposed "end time Elijah" needs no further evidence.
-The phrase "day of the Lord" in Mal 4:5 in actual fact refers to Christ's first coming to Israel and its consequences for that generation.
+So in Joel we see the phrase "day of the Lord" used five times without once referring to Christ's return.
+The misinterpretation of Malachi 4:5-6 by the Churches of God regarding a supposed "end time Elijah" needs no further evidence.

-Hopefully this exposes the folly of the "end time Elijah" doctrine.
-The Laodicean era problem is one of it big-noting itself by professing to be spiritually "rich and increased with goods" (Rev 3:17), when the opposite is the truth.
-Please see the page "THE TRUE CHURCH ERAS" for a detailed explanation.
+The explanations given in this article show the folly of the doctrine of the "end time Elijah" who “restored all things”.
+They also clearly expose the Laodicea Church era problem of claiming to be "rich and increased with goods, and have need of nothing" (Rev 3:17) when the opposite is the truth.
+Please see the page "THE TRUE CHURCH ERAS" for more information.